Information on the publication of memoranda

 The purpose of this memo is to notify members of City Council that, in response to the evolving digital landscape and the increasing importance of safeguarding our information assets, the City is posting the Chief Information Security Officer/Digital Risk Officer (CISO/DRO) position within Finance and Corporate Services Department (FCSD).

-To date in 2023, we’ve been focused on aligning our existing cybersecuity team to ensure a continued emphasis on the design and deliver of a comprehensive, effective and efficient suite of information technology, data and information security governance, and operations functions in support of enterprise service excellence.
+To date in 2023, we’ve been focused on aligning our existing cybersecurity team to ensure a continued emphasis on the design and deliver of a comprehensive, effective and efficient suite of information technology, data and information security governance, and operations functions in support of enterprise service excellence.
 We are now proceeding with the next phase of this commitment.

 The CISO/DRO role within FCSD is a pivotal addition to our organization's leadership team.
 This position will play a crucial role in ensuring the integrity, confidentiality, and availability of the information owned, controlled, or processed by our organization, while also managing the digital risks associated with our operations.